hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/campaign/html_generators.md

 * **Parameterization (Important):** For a truly comprehensive test suite, you'd want to use parameterization (e.g., with `pytest.mark.parametrize`) to test with different product data, category paths, and potentially different input types (e.g., strings vs. `Path` objects)

 * **Missing Data:** The `categories` fixture was absent, so a placeholder `categories = ["electronics"]` is added.
 In a real application, this should be a fixture providing the actual category data.
-Likewise, a test that demonstrates an `invalid` product object should be part of the tests.
+Likewise, a test that demonStartes an `invalid` product object should be part of the tests.

 This improved solution provides much better testability for the functions, as it directly verifies the correct data is being constructed for saving to a file, and will now correctly detect many errors, since the mocking is included.
 It also addresses the issues with single product handling and missing data.
 Remember to replace the placeholder data (like `categories`) with the actual data your functions will receive.